CollegeHound

 Here is a simple structure students can follow:

-• Basic Information — Name, grade, school, date, possible colleges or interests
+• Basic Information — Name, grade, school, date, possible colleges, intended major, earliest deadline, submission method

 • Academic Interests — Favorite subjects, possible majors, classes that mattered